 The best way to do this is to merge cells B1 and C1, to create one single merged cell, spanning columns B and C.

-We have also merged cells A1 and A2 in the example spreadsheet above.
+We have also merged cells A1 and A2 in the above example spreadsheet.

 In order to merge cells in Excel, you simply need to select the cells to be merged and then select the Merge & Center button .

-This button is located on the Home tab of the Excel ribbon (or on the formatting toolbar of Excel 2003).
+This button is located on the Home tab of the Excel ribbon (see below), or on the formatting toolbar of Excel 2003.

 As the name suggests, if you click on the Merge & Center button, the currently selected cells will be merged, and their contents will be centered horizontally and vertically.

 Recent versions of Excel also provide a drop-down menu on the Excel ribbon (see rightabove), which offers further options, such as Merge cells (without centering), Unmerge cells, etc.

 In order to unmerge cells in Excel, simply select any range of cells that contains the merged cells and select the Merge & Center shortcut button .

 Alternatively, you can select the Unmerge cells option from the drop-down menu on the Excel ribbon (see rightabove).

 When merging cells in Excel, you should be aware of the following limitations: